vimvq1987/vimvq1987.github.io/_posts/2025-10-09-death-by-thousands-threads.markdown

 tags: [dotnet, memory-dump, application-insights, thread-leak, unmanaged-memory]
 ---

+There are things in life that excites and scares you at the same time.
+Recently I helped out a case when it's both exciting and scary.
 The problem was a gigantic **106 GB memory dump** with a very small managed heap compared to the dump's size.
+That hints **unmanaged** memory leak.
+While I'm fairly confident with memory dump analysis, I haven't had a lot of good luck with unmanaged memory leaks.
+It could have turned into a big headache and unknown territory.
+But if it's not me then who will go to hell?
+Then game is on.

 ## The Unmanaged Mystery

+As we said, the actual memory dump is 106GB insize.
 The actual managed heap was only about **750 MB**.
-This is interesting—and tricky.
 When you have a big memory dump that also has a big heap, you likely have some dominant object types.
 But if you have a (very) small heap, it means a lot of memory is allocated as **unmanaged**, which can be, most of the time, very tricky to figure out.
-I haven't had a lot of good luck with unmanaged memory leaks.

 The heap statistics looked like this: